 Are there any good reasons to believe in a seasonal forecast, or should we look elsewhere to find a signal for our positions in the energy market?

 We know that the weather outlook for the winter will have a big impact on the production and demand of energy.
 Mild winter normally gives a high amount of precipitation for the Scandinavian hydropower as well as a windy season, with high production in Germany.
-While cold winters, on the other hand, give low wind production and higher demand for energy.
+While cold winters, on the other hand, give low wind production and a higher energy demand.

 Thus, if we can predict what this year’s winter season might bring; whether we will have a mild, normal (what is normal?), or cold winter, then traders and energy producers will have a much better opportunity to take the right positions on the energy market.